Rachel Cameron: Kirsova Ballet

 During the season at the Minerva, Cameron appeared in Les Matelots, played the part of Mephistophela in Faust, and danced "charmingly", partnered by Henry Legerton, in Les Sylphides.
 Les Sylphides and Faust, with Cameron featured again, appeared once more when the Kirsova Ballet moved to Melbourne for a season at His Majesty's Theatre on 31 January 1942.
 Cameron's "sensitivity and musicality" in Faust "staggered critics and proved false immediately the popular theory that the Australian temperament is not capable of dramatic depths".

 Cameron was now one of Kirsova's leading dancers, making her debut as a principal ballerina in February 1943, and she was to stay with the company until October 1945, performing seasons in Sydney and tours to Melbourne, Adelaide and Brisbane.
-The company's ever–widening repertoire over the years included several original Kirsova works, such as Revolution of the Umbrellas, Harlequin, and Jeunesse together with a choice of the classics, like Swan Lake, Les Sylphides and Aurora’s Wedding.
+The company's ever–widening repertoire over the years included several original Kirsova works, such as Revolution of the Umbrellas, Harlequin, and Jeunesse together with a choice of the classics, like Swan Lake, Les Sylphides and Aurora's Wedding.
 In all, there were 14 ballets in the Kirsova Ballet repertoire.

 The role of Little Anna was created in Revolution of the Umbrellas specifically to suit Cameron's musical understanding and dramatic intensity.
 The Sydney Morning Herald declared that her performance "would command attention anywhere in the world".
-Another Kirsova creation, Harlequin, based on Maurice Ravel’s Rapsodie espagnole, showed Cameron as "a dancer possessing intense musicality and poetic understanding - an artist as well as a dancer", while another chance for Cameron to show her musical sensitivity occurred in Kirsova's Jeunesse, based on a piece by Francis Poulenc.
+Another Kirsova creation, Harlequin, based on Maurice Ravel's Rapsodie espagnole, showed Cameron as "a dancer possessing intense musicality and poetic understanding - an artist as well as a dancer", while another chance for Cameron to show her musical sensitivity occurred in Kirsova's Jeunesse, based on a piece by Francis Poulenc.

 Kirsova herself, and the critics, agreed that Rachel Cameron was "world class".
 Kirsova was so pleased with all of her enthusiastic performers that she would have taken the company overseas if there had been no wartime restrictions.
 She remarked to Cameron that "if she could take us to Europe we would cause a sensation".

-Kirsova's associate, Peter Bellew, declared that "Rachel Cameron is a dancer of rare musical sensitivity and intelligence.
-These qualities, in spite of her rather strong build, give her an exceptionally wide range from classical and romantic roles to the flamboyant characterisation of Rosita in Capriccio and enable her to give a truly spiritual interpretation of the pas de deux in Les Sylphides … She is so convincing and gives such strength of characterisation to any role she creates that she makes it difficult to imagine them in other hands."
+Kirsova's associate, Peter Bellew, declared: Rachel Cameron is a dancer of rare musical sensitivity and intelligence.
+These qualities, in spite of her rather strong build, give her an exceptionally wide range from classical and romantic roles to the flamboyant characterisation of Rosita in Capriccio and enable her to give a truly spiritual interpretation of the pas de deux in Les Sylphides ..
+She is so convincing and gives such strength of characterisation to any role she creates that she makes it difficult to imagine them in other hands.